thekarananand/nirmata-cricketers-app/the-cricketers-app.md

 ## How to get the list of players?

 The list of Cricketers can be accessed from files `get-players.js` or `get-players.ts`.
-These files export a method which returns the list of players.
+These files export a method which resolves a promise and returns the list of players.

 ## What tech stack to be used?